 Selected solo and group exhibitions include: Long Division, Govett-Brewster Art Gallery, New Plymouth (2016); Analogues, Starkwhite, Auckland (2016-17); Personal Recordings, Goya Curtain, Tokyo (2016); Structural Relief, Te Tuhi Centre for the Arts, Auckland (2014-15); High Fidelity, Starkwhite, Auckland (2013); Elsewhere, Dunedin Public Art Gallery (2012-13); From the series 16:9, Sydney Non Objective (2012); Vernacular Painting, Starkwhite, Auckland (2011) and User Friendly, Te Tuhi Centre for the Arts, Auckland (2011).

 Matt Henry’s practice employs painting, installation, and sculpture to re-imagine modernist doctrines, framing these concerns within the rhetoric of art and capitalism.
-Henry’s minimalist-like paintings, objects, and spaces characteristically appropriate forms and logic from the architecture around them, with his approach to painting operating as a go-between; a meta-language with which to contemplate processes of commodification and often as allegories to broader political and social concerns.
+Henry’s minimalist-like paintings, objects, and spaces characteristically appropriate forms and logic from design and architecture, with his approach to painting operating as a go-between; a meta-language with which to contemplate processes of commodification and often as allegories to broader political and social concerns.

 With his 16:9 series he explored the potential of painting as a mimetic tool, re-imagining non-objective abstraction as banal simulacrum in the form of wall mounted plasma televisions.
 Exploiting the obvious formal intersection between the ‘monochrome’ and ‘off-line’ TV monitor, the incongruous comparison highlighted the disparate values and conflicting narratives of each.